 She's now relocated back to Knoxville, Tenn., where she spends her free time eventing her off-the-track Thoroughbred mare, Skills, and hanging out with her corgi, Leo.
 Still new to the sport of eventing and a pretty big chicken, she'll be the person at your next event wondering if her novice table is actually intermediate height.

 Lindsay (email@example.com) is a graduate of George Mason University (Va.) and most recently worked for the Chronicle's neighbor, The National Sporting Library and Museum.
 She interned for the Chronicle in the fall of 2010 and returned in 2012 as a full-time staff member.

-She grew up in Fredericksburg, Va., and currently lives there on a farm with her retired event horse, two miniature horses, four cats, an English Pointer and the love of her life, Oh So, an off-the-track Thoroughbred that she's brought along herself to the preliminary level.
+She grew up in Fredericksburg, Va., and currently lives there on a farm with her retired event horse, two miniature horses, three cats, a 4-year-old OTTB project horse and the love of her life, Oh So Extreme, an off-the-track Thoroughbred that she's brought along herself to the preliminary level.

 She's currently aiming towards a CCI* and enjoys playing with Oh So at second and third level in pure dressage.
 She writes primarily about eventing and dressage.